-We provide addiction recovery services to youth and emerging adults.
-During a the stay they explore the core issues that led to their addiction.
+We provide addiction recovery services to youth and emerging adults (YEAP).
+Our youth and emerging adult program is 6 months in length.
+During their stay they explore the core issues that led to their addiction.
 The youth and emerging adult program presents the framework and an action plan that leads to sustainable recovery.

 Westminster House provides a continuum of care that includes a mental health assessment, individual and group counseling, peer support, balanced diet and nutrition, recreation, socialization, family support, support recovery transitional programs including continuing care and access to educational opportunities post-treatment.